travlr-archived/CodeDepot/README.rst

 The problems with the conventional programming paradigm are numerous.
 In fact, at the time of the initial draft of this paper, Querying Google's search engine for "The problems with programming languages" produced nearly 72 million results.
-It seems fruitless to itemize these problems, let alone the problems of the entire software centric paradigm, as a comparison to what is here proposed.
-Instead, as an introduction we ask the following
+It seems fruitless to itemize these problems as a comparison to what is proposed here, let alone the problems of the entire software-centric paradigm, Instead, as an introduction we ask the following
 questions:

   1) What if snippets of software were in essence Lego like reusable components that just snapped together into a desired structure?